 Instructions

-Using a stand mixer or hand mixer and large bowl mix the dairy-free buttery spread and both sugars together until creamy.
+- Using a stand mixer or hand mixer and a large bowl mix the dairy-free buttery spread and both sugars together until creamy.
 Add eggs and vanilla and thoroughly mix.

-Place the baking pan on a wire rack to cool for 5 minutes and then transfer cookies directly to the wire rack to cool completely.
+- Place the baking pan on a wire rack to cool for 5 minutes and then transfer the cookies directly to the wire rack to cool completely.

 Notes